peuter/gps-lapse/README.md

-# gps-lapse
+# GPS lapse
-GPS timelapse video creator
+A creator for time-lapse videos with map overlay from a recorded GPS track.